Hennnnes/Dioder/Readme.md

 # Dioder

-This Repo contains some API calls to Dioder/ redoid.
+This Repo contains some API calls to Dioder/ redoid and a basic frontend.

 ## Functionality
 - API with JSON response